ryanflorence/mootools-element-filters/README.md

     <div data-filter=red>I should be red</div>
     <div data-filter="red pulse">I should pulse and be red</div>

+### Return something useful

+When your element is filtered, anything a behavior returns will be stored on the element to retrieve later if you need it.

+    Element.behavior.something = function(){
+      return 'ftw';
+    };
+    el.retrieve('behavior-something'); // => 'ftw'

 ### Tips

 - You can add more data attributes to pull in to the filter function.